 BRCW is committed to providing needed services to the Burmese and Rohingya families in Milwaukee.
 We understand the importance of having access to quality healthcare as well as the importance of educating our community.
 As many of our community members have been denied access to modern healthcare systems, it creates a situation whereby our community has a lot of ground to make up in terms of how they approach healthcare here in the States.

 During our formation we began working towards creating a Burmese Home Healthcare organization, and made it to the license application process.
-Since then, we have chosen to prioritize our programs and devoted our resources to forward educational, developmental and programs revolving around community organizing.
-We may return to our work creating a healthcare agency in the future, but as it stands, we have plenty of other work to do.
+Since then, we have chosen to prioritize our programs and devoted our resources to forward educational, developmental and community organizing efforts.
+We may return to our work building a healthcare agency in the future.